DavideEspositoPelella/SuperMario-RL/README.md

 **Command-Line Arguments**:
 - '-t', '--train': Enable training mode.
 - '-e', '--evaluate': Enable evaluation mode.
 - 'algorithm <algorithm>': Specify the algorithm to use.
-Options are ddqn, ddqn_per, a3c, sarsa Default is ddqn.
+Options are ddqn, ddqn_per, a3c, sarsa.
+Default is ddqn.
-- '--episodes <num_episodes>': Set the number of episodes:
+- '--episodes' <num_episodes>': Set the number of episodes:
     - Default for training is 20000;
     - Default for evaluate is 5.
+- '--icm': Specify if the algorithm will use the ICM module.
+Default is False
 - ' --log-interval <interval>': Interval for logging information.
 Default is 10.
 - '--save-interval <interval>': Interval for saving the model.
 Default is 100.
 - '--log-dir <path>': Directory to save logs.
 Default is ./logs/.